csommerl/js120/lesson2/lesson2_notes.md

 ## [2.7 The Global Object](https://launchschool.com/lessons/1eaf5e37/assignments/a83079aa)

-The **implicit execution context** in JavaScript is the global object.
+The **implicit execution context for function invocations** in JavaScript is the global object.
 The global object is `global` in Node.js and `window` in the browser.
 For the notion of *execution context* more generally, see Lesson 2.8 below.

 The `global` object is available everywhere throughout a program.
 JavaScript's built-in values (such as `undefined`), functions (such as `parseFloat`), and ==types== (such as `String`) are properties of `global` (i.e., `global.undefined`, `global.parseFloat`, and `global.String`).